El Dorado World Tour: Concert synopsis

 Seconding this one-song act, an "Underwater interlude" is shown as a backdrop consisting of outtake scenes of Shakira's underwater videos shot for "Trap" music clip, along with her disserting about the meaning of life.
 The third act comes out when Cuban percussionist Albert Menéndez, a longtime contributor of her band, plays a piano, and Shakira is spotted at a corner of stage singing her 1998 ballad "Tú" (in its most known MTV Unplugged live incarnation, but missing second verse and chorus), whilst dressed up with black outfits designed by fashion houses Agent Provocateur and Koral, along with chain bracelets by Elena Staun and a long avantgarde jacket by Israeli fashionist Liona Taragan.
 Following this up, "Amarillo" comes, with her playing a drawing-decorated acoustic guitar.
-Whe she sings the chorus of the song, colors start displaying in the background.
+When she sings the chorus of the song, colors start displaying in the background.
 She said the visuals for this act were inspired by the work of Dutch photographer Anton Corbijn, from whose she's a big fan.
 The guitar is raised at the end of song, revealing a picture of her partner, the Spanish football player Gerard Piqué, along with their 2 sons, Milan and Sasha.
 She takes off the Taragan jacket soon as her smash hit duet with Alejandro Sanz, "La Tortura," starts.
 Both Sanz (in-off) and Menéndez do the male lyrics.
 Soon, Shakira brings most part of her band to the B-stage to join her to perform altogether an early tune of hers, "Antología," in a reminder of the same song rendition at selected dates of the Oral Fixation Tour.
 When it is over, the band returns to their original places, while she has a short talk to her drummer Brendan Buckley, that leads to 2014 hit "Can't Remember to Forget You," in a new reggae arrangement.
 Towards its final, the song turns into a heavier rock version as Shakira plays frenzily the drums, in company of Rihanna singing part of chorus on the sidescreens.
 This section ends thereafter with a merengue medley of two Sale El Sol hits, "Loca" and "Rabiosa."